Practical 6: Numeric Data

 host_is_superhost

 Here we have to map ‘t’ to True and ‘f’ to False before converting the column to a boolean type.
-If you simply tried to replace them with the strings ‘True’ and ‘False’, then the conversion would run into the same problem as Week 3: any string that is not None will convert a True boolean.
+If you simply tried to replace them with the strings ‘True’ and ‘False’, then any string that is not None would convert to a True boolean.

 # This approach requires us to map 't'